Ghbbbbb/Triple-S/dataset/README.md

 <h1 align="center">
 Long-horizon Desktop Implicative Placement (LDIP)
 </h1>
+This is a Long-horizon Desktop Implicative Placement(LDIP) dataset, which is based on the Robopal simulation environment (`robopal`), and includes both observable and partially abservable scenarios, as shown in figure below.
+The observable environment contains 500 tasks, with more than half involving instruction implication, which reasoning on relative positioning, color, and geometry.
+It includes four differently colored and shaped blocks and two differently colored cups.
+In this scenario, the LLM needs to simplify the instructions to correctly match objects in the instructions with those in the environment.
+In the partially observable environment, there are 97 tasks involving environment implication, with three movable blocks of different weights, one fixed block, and two different colored cups.
+In this case, standard visual detection models cannot differentiate the blocks, requiring the use of a gravity sensor, which adds to the LLM’s code prediction burden.

 ![LDIP Introduction](https://github.com/Ghbbbbb/Triple-S/blob/main/assets/LDIP.png)

 ## Dataset Versions
 | Version | File | Scenarios | Tasks | Description |